VForWaTer/tool-specs/docs/input.md

-# Parameter and data definitions
+# Input: Parameter and data definitions

+Input of a tool consists of optional `Parameters` and optional `Data`.

 We define a `Parameter` to be a structured argument, which is passed to a [Tool](./tool.md) on runtime.
 The sum of all passed `Parameters` make up the